vislies/2021/gallery/index.md

 Of course, what ultimately matters is not the year-to-year performance but the overall return on investment.
 To know how much an investment earns, you need to calculate the cumulative gains (or loss), which once again is best represented by a traditional x-y plot.

 As we can see here, the asset allocation is not particularly special.
-The US equities were better performing without the volitility of investments like emerging markets.
+The US equities were better performing without the volatility of investments like emerging markets.
 (Reminder: This is not financial advice.
 This is an example of data display, not claims about any particular investment.)

 So, as can be seen, the asset allocation quilt makes a story that is easy to see with a proper x-y plot more complicated than it needs to be.